 If all structures are restricted to a height below that line of sight, thus not creating additional view blockage beyond the minimum height necessary to provide reasonable residential use of the most seaward lots, the project would minimize view blockage while still allowing development as tall as 19 feet 3-inches on some lots.
-The view analysis demonstrates that if structures were built below that line of sight, the project would retain approximately 60% of the scenic overviews that would be blocked by the proposed buildings' height limits and preserve approximately 80% of the total scenic overviews over the project site.
-Limiting the heights to below this line of site would also allow residential development on all 19 proposed lots, and could support two-story structures on the 13 most landward lots without additional grading.
+The view analysis demonstrates that if structures were built below that line of sight, the project would retain approximately 80% of the total scenic overviews over the project site compared to approximately 50% as currently proposed.
+Limiting the heights to below this line of sight would also allow residential development on all 19 proposed lots, and could support two-story structures on the 13 most landward lots without additional grading.
 Additionally, the adjacent North Silver Shoals Subdivision demonstrates that two-story structures on all lots would still be possible with additional grading.
-The most seaward residences in the adjacent North Silver Shoals subdivision, which are limited in height to 15 feet above grade, were constructed as two-story houses with increased grading depths.
-See Exhibit 5 for photos of the adjacent residences.
-Limiting heights to below the line of site shown in Figure 1 above and Exhibit 4 would therefore provide for the residential use envisioned for South Palisades, while preserving ocean views from Highway 101 to the maximum extent feasible.
-Special Condition 1d thus requires the Applicant to submit final plans that limit development on lots 1 through 3 to fifteen feet above natural grade at the center of the lots and lots 4 through 19 to below the line of sight as seen from three feet above Highway 101 to a height of 15 feet above natural grade at the center of the most seaward lots (as shown in Figure 1 above and in Exhibit 4).
+The most seaward residences in the adjacent North Silver Shoals subdivision, which are limited in height to 15 feet above grade, were constructed as two-story houses with increased grading depths (see pages 4-5 of Exhibit 5 for photos of the adjacent residences).
+Limiting heights to below the line of sight shown in Figure 1 above and Exhibit 4 strikes the appropriate balance between protecting the critically important views from the highway while still allowing for reasonable residential development, and would therefore provide for the residential use envisioned for South Palisades, while preserving ocean views from Highway 101 to the maximum extent feasible.
+Special Condition 1g thus requires the Applicant to submit final plans that limit development on lots 1 through 3 to 15 feet above natural grade at the center of the lots and on lots 4 through 19 to below the line of sight as seen from three feet above Highway 101 to a height of 15 feet above natural grade at the center of the most seaward lots (as shown in Figure 1 above and in Exhibit 4).
 This condition does not prevent the Applicant from exploring other design options, such as lowering building pads below natural grade to provide additional structural height while maintaining the line of sight shown in Figure 1 above and in Exhibit 4 to prevent structures from reducing scenic overviews as seen from Highway 101.